How to grow San Pedro seeds

 So let's get started:

-In this case we are starting with the La Mancha Seed starter kit but you can easily get these materials yourself and use any cactus seeds of your liking.
+In this case we are starting with the La Mancha Seed starter kit.

 To increase the chance of germination I recommend soaking your seeds in 3% Hydrogen peroxide for 10 min (optional).